Does rucking give you abs?

 Other Factors for Ab Development

-Perform both weighted and bodyweight exercises
+Incorporate both weighted and bodyweight exercises to target different muscle fibers

-Prioritize intensity over volume
+Prioritize intensity over volume to stimulate muscle growth effectively

-Include multi-planar movements for complete ab stimulation
+Include multi-planar movements for complete ab stimulation and balanced muscle development

-Allow at least 48 hours of rest between ab sessions
+Allow at least 48 hours of rest between ab sessions to ensure proper muscle recovery

 Diet and Body Fat Percentage